dustmop/rasterjs/docs.md

 ### useDisplay(display)

 The display to use, instead of the default display.
-Either the name of a pre-existing display, or an object with the methods `initialize`, `setSource`, and `renderLoop`.
+Either the name of a pre-existing display, or a display object.

 Names of pre-existing displays: